Cheat Sheet

 Disclose everything, even conditions you think are minor.
 A consultation you had once, a medication you stopped taking, a family member’s chronic illness.
 If it was asked on the form and you didn’t answer fully, it’s ammunition for rejection.
 Over-disclosure is always safer than under-disclosure.

-After 60 months, only fraud can void your policy.
+After 36 months, the statute provides very strong protection.
+On a plain reading of the 2015 amendment, even fraud challenges are limited to within 3 years.
 And fraud requires the insurer to prove intent to deceive, which is a much higher legal bar than proving you omitted a fact.

 Section 45, Insurance Act 1938, as amended by Insurance Laws (Amendment) Act 2015.